guifarias31/msfs_tbm930_project/README.md

 ## Known Issues:

 - ITT is a big problem.
-If I increase too much, it overheats on the ground, and if a decrease too much it stays too low on cruise level.
+If I increase it, it overheats on the ground, and if a decrease it, it stays too low on cruise level.
+Asobo's cfg is very limited.

 - Still testing fuel consumption.
 If you enconter any problems, let me know.